 More and more organizations are building their agile communications around smartphone technology, leveraging their unified communications (UC) capability to power all business communications.
 The smartphone is the ideal UC platform and can host a powerful VoIP business phone system.
 A virtual PBX can also be deployed across your mobile phone infrastructure, tied to a single business phone line or a virtual phone system, and managed from an app on your phone.

-Installed as a simple app, Spoke Phone allows you to effortlessly route and prioritize incoming calls, set up group calls, look-up calling, and create personalized greetings access the employee directory.
+Installed as a simple app, Spoke allows you to effortlessly route and prioritize incoming calls, set up group calls, look-up calling, and create personalized greetings access the employee directory.
 We also offer call context, and importance to let people know why you are calling, as well as setting up reminders and rescheduling.

 And because employees are using their smartphones, they have access to all the other communications tools they might need, such as email and file sharing.
 For example, a phone call can readily be escalated to a group chat session or video conference, complete with reference materials, to quickly resolve a business issue.

-As the workplace becomes more decentralized, companies are turning to technology such as Spoke Phone to keep employees connected and help them prioritize communications.
+As the workplace becomes more decentralized, companies are turning to technology such as Spoke to keep employees connected and help them prioritize communications.

-To learn more about how Spoke Phone can convert your mobile phone network into a powerful VoIP phone system for a fraction of the cost of hosted PBX or a traditional VoIP service provider, contact us for a free demo.
+To learn more about how Spoke can convert your mobile phone network into a powerful VoIP phone system for a fraction of the cost of hosted PBX or a traditional VoIP service provider, contact us for a free demo.